Lancaster Workplace Injury Attorney

 Will My Employer Fight My Claim?

-The claim is usually handled by your employer’s insurance.
+The claim is usually handled by your employer’s insurance companies.
 Your employer is not usually involved.
 However, some employers might try to avoid a claim to keep their premiums low.
+Insurance companies also have their own adjusters whose job is to minimize what they pay out.
+Having lawyers in Lancaster on your side levels the playing field and helps ensure injured employees get full benefits.

 What if My Employer Did Not Purchase Workers’ Compensation?

 In that case, a worker has options.
 You might submit a claim to the state’s Industrial Commission.
 They can pay compensation to workers whose employers are uninsured.
-Another option is to sue your employer directly.
+Another option is to take legal action and sue your employer directly.
 If they do not buy a policy, then they are not shielded from lawsuits.
-Contact our office to discuss all options.
+South Carolina law gives injured workers real paths to recover compensation even when employers cut corners.
+Contact our office to discuss all legal options.

 Contact a Lancaster Workplace Injury Attorney at Hart Law